BoltonStudios/easy-zillow-reviews/README.txt

 The Free Edition requires a [Zillow Web Services ID (ZWSID)](https://www.zillow.com/howto/api/APIOverview.htm).

-The Mortgages Partner Edition requires a [Zillow Mortgages Partner ID (ZPID)](https://www.zillow.com/mortgage/api/).
+The Lender Reviews Edition requires a [Zillow Mortgages Partner ID (ZPID)](https://www.zillow.com/mortgage/api/).

 = Limitations =

-**Important**: Review the following limitations from [Zillow's Review API FAQ](https://www.zillow.com/howto/api/faq.htm) to avoid unexpected errors.
+**Important**: Follow the [Zillow's Review API FAQ](https://www.zillow.com/howto/api/faq.htm) guidelines including:

-* Include the approved Zillow logo on your website wherever reviews appear. *Easy Zillow Reviews* includes this logo, but you can disable it in Settings > Easy Zillow Reviews if you wish to add it elsewhere adjacent to the Reviews per the [Branding Guidelines](https://www.zillow.com/howto/api/BrandingRequirements.htm).
+* Show the approved Zillow logo on your website where reviews appear.
+You can disable the logo in Settings > Easy Zillow Reviews and add it elsewhere adjacent to the Reviews per the [Branding Guidelines](https://www.zillow.com/howto/api/BrandingRequirements.htm).
-* Include the Mandatory Disclaimer wherever reviews appear. *Easy Zillow Reviews* includes this disclaimer, but you can disable it in Settings > Easy Zillow Reviews if you wish to add it elsewhere (such as in the footer).
+* Show the Mandatory Disclaimer where reviews appear.
+You can disable the disclaimer in Settings > Easy Zillow Reviews and add it elsewhere (such as in the footer).
-* No local storage of reviews. *Easy Zillow Reviews* will always fetch the latest reviews directly from Zillow using your ZWSID or ZPID.
+* No local storage of reviews.
+This plugin pulls reviews from Zillow using your ZWSID or ZPID.
-* No more than 1,000 calls to the Reviews API in a day, and no more than 20 on one page at one time. *Easy Zillow Reviews* will display a simple text error message to help identify the problem if Zillow blocks your ZWSID or ZPID for any reason.
-Zillow may permit more calls for your account upon request.
-Per the FAQ, you may reach out to <huann@zillow.com> or <reviewsapi@zillow.com> for more info.
+* No more than 1,000 calls to the Reviews API in a day. *Easy Zillow Reviews* shows an error message to help identify the problem if Zillow blocks your ZWSID or ZPID for any reason.
+Zillow may permit more calls upon your request at <reviewsapi@zillow.com> or <api@bridgeinteractive.com>.

 = Shortcode =